What is Anxiety?

 In order to support your recovery, Renew professionals offer anxiety counselling and employ a wide range of techniques.
 We at Renew Neurotherapy include emotion regulation training, cognitive behavioural methods, dialectical behavioural strategies, distress tolerance, acceptance and commitment therapy, yoga therapy, emotion-focused therapy, motivational interviewing, behaviour activation, stress and anxiety management, graded exposure therapies, boundary setting, and more.
 Our aim is to provide you the essential tools to manage and overcome anxiety.
 Visit Renew to find out more about psychotherapy.

 LIFESTYLE CHANGES AND BRAIN HEALTH SUPPORT

-Renew therapists can support you in restructuring your daily routine, setting boundaries, establishing realistic goals and identifying priorities as you shift to a healthier and more balanced life.
+Our compassionate therapists are committed to assisting you in restructuring your daily routine, establishing boundaries, setting practical goals, and specifying priorities as you embark on a road toward a healthier and more balanced life.